geyslein/tsm_django-helmholtz-aai/docs/index.rst

 - several signals to handle the login of Helmholtz AAI user for your specific application
 - automated synchronization of VOs of on user authentification

+Get started by following the :ref:`installation instructions <installation>` and have a look into the :ref:`configuration`.